Monsieur Hulot: Illusion of familiarity and tendency to be overlooked by others

 Film critic Michel Chion has written that:Hulot is the guy you recognize because he was in the same barracks as you, even though he never became a close friend.
 He gives you the illusion of familiarity, which really doesn't exist.
 He develops into a real person only when you bump into him by accident one night...
 By creating Hulot, Tati aims to re-establish a distance.
 From the start, Hulot is someone who exists only in the eyes and mouths of the beholder.
 He is someone who awakens suspicion or amused attention...
 Hulot is a blurred man, a passer-by, a Hulotus errans.

 This view is shared by Roger Ebert, who, in his review of Les Vacances de Monsieur Hulot, states that Hulot "is friendly to a fault, but he is the man nobody quite sees.
 The holidaymakers are distracted by their own worlds, companions, and plans, and notice Hulot only when something goes wrong, as it often does."

-Influence of Mr. Bean
+Influence on Mr. Bean

 English comedian Rowan Atkinson has cited Hulot as an influence for his character, Mr. Bean.
 The Kids in the Hall recurring character M. Piedlourde ("Mr. Heavyfoot") has also been compared to Hulot.